-Hence, the MySQL Hour() function outputs the hour value with range 0 to 838 from the specified datetime value and time value can also be higher than 23 which is more than the day time value(0 to 23).
+Hence, the MySQL Hour() function outputs the hour value with a range of 0 to 838 from the specified datetime value, and the time value can also be higher than 23, which is more than the daytime value(0 to 23).

-The MySQL HOUR() function is useful to extract hour portion from a datetime value in the server.
-This is a kind of MySQL time function which queries the hour from the standard time format as HH:MM:SS or sometimes HHH:MM:SS.
+The MySQL HOUR() function extracts the hour portion from a datetime value in the server.
+This kind of MySQL time function queries the Hour from the standard time format as HH:MM:SS or HHH:MM:SS.
 The datetime format will have the syntax as YYYY-MM-DD HH:MM:SS.

-This type of temporal function is used for manipulating the date-time value effectively in the MySQL database server when executed for any table column having datetime data type.
+This type of temporal function is used to effectively manipulate the date-time value in the MySQL database server when executed for any table column with datetime data type.

 Let us write the syntax for stating a TIME column in the table as: